 Lost and Found Trust

 My grade school life wasn't that easy.
 But I don't consider it that hard either.
 I was in a new school, in a new province.
-I was quite and always labeled as shy by my relatives.
+I was quite and always labeled as shy by my relatives and by anyone who knows me as being such a quiet kid.
 Add to it that I am a sick kid having asthma attacks that could keep me down for weeks.
 Because of that, I was left behind in lessons on my grade 1 class, just when I'm starting to have friends.

-"I bet you gonna have another high score," she said one day, as we wait for our papers back.
+"I bet you gonna have another high score," she blurted out to me one day as she smiled as we wait for our papers back.
 "No I don't think so," I said timidly managing a smile back at her.

 It's been way years ago.
 And I'm now in my 20's.
 But I still remember it.
 It was something I haven't forgotten and the way I think of it now, I was thankful.
 I am thankful I had experienced it.
 I learned to be careful to what I say and on what to share.
 It also taught me to get to know people well enough before I start trusting them and sharing them my thoughts.
 With my few friends now, I don't have to tell them to keep things between us if it has to be keep that way.
 I just know they will.